Bixal/uswds-screener-prototyping-tool/success.md

 - Name of the individuals, organizations, or agencies involved.
 - Any additional information that may help when reviewing your complaint.

-**You will then need to electronically sign the complaint and complete the consent form.
-After completing the consent form you will be able to print out a copy of your complaint to keep for your records.**
+You will then need to electronically sign the complaint and complete the consent form.

+After completing the consent form you will be able to print out a copy of your complaint to keep for your records.

+<a href="javascript:history.back()" id="successBackButton" class="usa-button usa-button--outline">Back to questions</a><button class="usa-button usa-tooltip" data-position="top" title="You've reached the end of the prototype.
+Thank you for playing! 😁">Proceed to Personal information section</button>